etaque/tacks/README.md

 TACKS
 =====

-A sailing race simulator, multiplayer & realtime, using modern web stack and browser technologies.
+A sailing race simulator, multiplayer & realtime, using web stack and modern browser technologies (websockets).

-Server is written in Scala 2.11 with Play 2.3, Akka and uses MongoDB for database.
-Client is an [Elm](http://elm-lang.org/) app (FRP language that compiles to Javascript).
+Server app is powered by Scala 2.11 with Play 2.3, Akka and uses MongoDB for database.
+No classes except actors, code is written in a functional style.

+Client is an [Elm](http://elm-lang.org/) app, an awesome statically-typed FRP language that compiles to Javascript.
+Welcome to the world of pureness!

 How to install
 --------------